centrifugal/centrifugo/README.md

 Centrifugo is an open-source scalable real-time messaging server.
 Centrifugo can instantly deliver messages to application online users connected over supported transports (WebSocket, HTTP-streaming, SSE/EventSource, GRPC, SockJS, WebTransport).
-Centrifugo has the concept of a channel – so it's a user-facing PUB/SUB server.
+Centrifugo has the concept of channel subscriptions – so it's a user-facing PUB/SUB server.

 Centrifugo is language-agnostic and can be used to build chat apps, live comments, multiplayer games, real-time data visualizations, collaborative tools, etc. in combination with any backend.
 It is well suited for modern architectures and allows decoupling the business logic from the real-time transport layer.